Family Handbook

 *Our records will indicate the date the application was received as the official registration date.

-While it is impossible for our Centres to give estimates on when openings will become available, we do encourage early registration and timely interactions with the Centre of interest.
+While it is impossible for our childcares to give estimates on when openings will become available, we do encourage early registration and timely interactions with the location of interest.
 For example, it is the responsibility of the registrant to communicate with the Manager if there is a change in contact information.
-The Centre must ensure the waiting list will be made available in a manner that maintains the privacy and confidentiality of the children listed on it, but that allows the position of a child on the list to be ascertained by the affected persons or families.
-At DTMS/DCC, the waiting list information is kept in binders according to the child’s year of birth and in alphabetical order.
+The childcare must ensure the waiting list will be made available in a manner that maintains the privacy and confidentiality of the children listed on it, but that allows the position of a child on the list to be ascertained by the affected persons or families.
+At DTMS/DCC, the waiting list information is kept in binders in alphabetical order according to the child’s year of birth and may also be in a spreadsheet.
 The waiting list information sheet also tracks the date the family added their child to the list.

 When a space does become available, our Managers will make every effort to contact you.
 A 5-business day period is allotted for you to respond, after which time the next family will be notified of the available opening.
 Those who do not respond or reply within the 5 business days will drop to the bottom of the wait list.
 Alternatively, if you have been offered a space and decline, you will also drop to the bottom of the wait list.
 To inquire about the best approximation of your child’s status on the wait list, please call/email the Manager.